Statistic physics in bound state in 3D fermi gas system: Introduction

-Different to the standard SYK coupling which is nonlocal and dense, the polaron coupling is constant and short-ranged and thus the many-body effect is perturbative.
-While the SYK mode has an nonperturbative many-body effect in Wigner-Dyson random matrix esemble, which can not be fully captured by two-point correlation (single-particle function), and thus the functional-derivative approach\cite{Allen S} wound not be useful here, due to the randomness of SYK coupling and disorders.
-However, we will see that, after considering the normally distributed interactions among fermion indices and momenta, the polaronic coupling which is considered to be short-ranged (and even approximately the contact type) can still be able to creates the spectrum similar to the one with short-range spectral correlation of SYK model \cite{Sedrakyan T A}, and also, the polaronic coupling decays exponentially with real space distance (or approximately decays exponentially with bandwidth or coherence scale in momentum space), which is similar to the exponentially decay of SYK mode self-energy in long-time limit (low-energy boson excitation) with charging process.
-That reveals the possibility to realize in SYK physics in polaron system.
-The SYK physics may emerges in polaron system in the range $U/N \ll\omega_{c}\ll \omega\ll g_{q}\ll N$ of frequency space, where $\omega_{c}=W^{2}/g_{q}$ is coherence scala with spectrum bandwidth $W$.
+Different to the standard coupling which is nonlocal and dense, the bound state coupling is constant and short-ranged and thus the many-body effect is perturbative.
+While the mode has an nonperturbative many-body effect in Wigner-Dyson random matrix esemble, which can not be fully captured by two-point correlation (single-particle function), and thus the functional-derivative approach\cite{Allen S} wound not be useful here, due to the randomness of coupling and disorders.
+However, we will see that, after considering the normally distributed interactions among fermion indices and momenta, the coupling which is considered to be short-ranged (and even approximately the contact type) can still be able to creates the spectrum similar to the one with short-range spectral correlation of model \cite{Sedrakyan T A}, and also, the coupling decays exponentially with real space distance (or approximately decays exponentially with bandwidth or coherence scale in momentum space), which is similar to the exponentially decay of mode self-energy in long-time limit (low-energy boson excitation) with charging process.
+That reveals the possibility to realize in physics in bound state system.
+For non-fermi-liquid system, the ensemble behavior may emerges in bound state system in the range $U/N \ll\omega_{c}\ll \omega\ll g_{q}\ll N$ of frequency space, where $\omega_{c}=W^{2}/g_{q}$ is coherence scala with spectrum bandwidth $W$.
 Such a limit can be obtained in real space by replacing the frequency with lattice spacing as given in Ref.\cite{Lantagne-Hurtubise,Pikulin D I}.